gaultier/blog/wait_process_timeout.md

 Title: What is the best way to wait on a process with timeout?
-Tags: Unix, Signals, C, Linux, FreeBSD
+Tags: Unix, Signals, C, Linux, FreeBSD, Illumos, MacOS
 ---

 *Windows is not covered at all in this article.*